KeithBurghardt/Stack-Exchange-User-Behavior/README.md

 answers are counted separately (source).
 Reputation "lost" from the reputation cap is not awarded on following days.

+Furthermore, due to the information being unavailable, and in some cases as a simplification, we did not do the following:

+•	Automatic bounty awarding (1/2 the full bounty amount, as seen here: http://meta.stackexchange.com/questions/16065/how-does-the-bounty-system-work)

 In addition, we use the following code to parse data:

-ParseVoteNormalize.py: Used to find the cumulative distribution function (CDF) of all the attributes we use in the model, and output a pickle file
+•	ParseVoteNormalize.py: Used to find the cumulative distribution function (CDF) of all the attributes we use in the model, and output a pickle file

-ParseVotePData.py: Used to train the model on data from September 2009 until December 31, 2013.
+•	ParseVotePData.py: Used to train the model on data from September 2009 until December 31, 2013.

-glmnetLogisticRegression.R: Uses glmnet library (see: arxiv.org/pdf/1301.6375v3.pdf) and runs a penalized logistic regression of data, given the attributes listed in the paper.
+•	glmnetLogisticRegression.R: Uses glmnet library (see: arxiv.org/pdf/1301.6375v3.pdf) and runs a penalized logistic regression of data, given the attributes listed in the paper.

 Output:

-Best fit regression coefficients ("BestBetas")
+•	Best fit regression coefficients ("BestBetas")

-Penalization for lowest cross-validated error ("BestLambdas")
+•	Penalization for lowest cross-validated error ("BestLambdas")

-Deviance Ratio ("DevRatio")
+•	Deviance Ratio ("DevRatio")

-Mean cross-validated error (measured in terms of deviance) for each penalization ("MeanCVPerLambda")
+•	Mean cross-validated error (measured in terms of deviance) for each penalization ("MeanCVPerLambda")

-Standard deviations of the cross-validated error ("StdCVPerLambda")
+•	Standard deviations of the cross-validated error ("StdCVPerLambda")

-Predicted probability and response for testing set used to find the ROC curve of the data ("ROC_test")
+•	Predicted probability and response for testing set used to find the ROC curve of the data ("ROC_test")

 PlottingData.R: Used to convert the best fit coeffients into an easy-to-plot list.

 Output:

-Best regression coefficients versus number of answers
+• Best regression coefficients versus number of answers

-Highest regression coefficients and lowest withing 1 standard deviation of the minimum mean cross-validated error
+•	Highest regression coefficients and lowest withing 1 standard deviation of the minimum mean cross-validated error